davidjoffe/dave_gnukem/README.md

 How to install dependencies on Debian, Ubuntu etc.:

-$ sudo apt-get install libsdl1.2-dev
+$ sudo apt-get install libsdl2-dev

-$ sudo apt-get install libsdl-mixer1.2-dev
+$ sudo apt-get install libsdl2-mixer-dev

 (NOTE: If you don't have libsdl-mixer1.2 for whatever reason and you just want to get it compiling without sound, you can add -DNOSOUND to the CCFLAGS in the Makefile, and remove -lSDL_mixer from the Makefile LIBS setting.)

+## SDL1.2 or SDL2?

+On 19 November 2022 we made an official change from LibSDL1.2 (now very old) to LibSDL2 (thanks to Matteo Bini for that).

+https://github.com/davidjoffe/dave_gnukem/releases/tag/1.0.2 (final official SDL1-based source code - if an old downstream port needs to be on SDL1 for some reason we suggest using that 1.0.2 release)

+So for builds prior to this, the dependencies would be e.g. along the lines "sudo apt-get install libsdl1.2-dev" and "libsdl-mixer1.2-dev".

+Henceforth, it should be e.g.: libsdl2-dev, libsdl2-mixer-dev

+SDL2 brings various potential advantages.

 ## Mac OS X Build Instructions